-Public Rental Housing The Government provides public rental housing (PRH) to low-income families who cannot afford private rental accommodation.
-In the fourth quarter of 2019, about 2.2 million people lived in about 834 600 PRH units provided by the Hong Kong Housing Authority (HA) and the Hong Kong Housing Society (HKHS).
-Subsidised Sale Flats Subsidised sale flats (SSFs) serve as the first step for some low to middle-income families to achieve home ownership.
-It also helps better-off PRH tenants become home owners, thereby releasing their PRH units to those awaiting allocation.
-At the fourth quarter of 2019, about 15 per cent of Hong Kong's population lived in SSFs of the HA and HKHS.
-Private Housing At the fourth quarter of 2019, about 55 per cent of Hong Kong people resided in private residential premises.
-Transport Hong Kong has one of the best public transport systems in the world.
-Every day, about 12.4 million passenger journeys are made on Hong Kong's efficient and economical public transport system, comprising railways, trams, buses, minibuses, taxis and ferries.
+Hong Kong has one of the best public transport systems in the world.
+Every day, about 8.93 million passenger journeys are made on Hong Kong's efficient and economical public transport system, comprising railways, trams, buses, minibuses, taxis and ferries.
 Public transport services are provided by private operators or public corporations without direct government subsidies.
-Railways Railways are an important part of the public transport system, accounting for about 41 per cent of the total daily public transport volume in 2019.
-The MTR network, comprising 94 stations and spanning 256.9 km, consists of 10 main commuter lines, the Airport Express and the Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link.
-In 2019, the MTR provided about 4.68 million passenger trips daily.
-The Light Rail network, spanning 36.2 km across 68 stops in the northwest New Territories, carried about 427 100 passengers daily.
+Railways Railways are an important part of the public transport system, accounting for about 39 per cent of the total public transport volume in 2020.
+The existing railway network has a total route length of about 263 km.
+The heavy rail network comprises 96 stations and 10 main commuter lines, the Airport Express and the Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link.
+In 2020, the heavy rail network provided about 3.16 million passenger trips daily.
+The Light Rail network, spanning 36.2 km across 68 stops in the northwest New Territories, carried about 305 600 passengers daily.
 Trams have been running on Hong Kong Island since 1904.
-The 167 trams make up the world's largest fleet of double-decker trams serving about 149 400 passenger trips daily in 2019.

-Buses, Public Light Buses and Taxis Franchised buses carried 4.09 million passengers every day, accounting for 32.9 per cent of the total daily public transport volume in 2019.
-Five franchised bus companies, serving 639 routes, operate 6 177 buses, mostly air-conditioned double-deckers.
+The 168 trams make up the world's largest fleet of double-decker trams serving about 113 000 passenger trips daily in 2020.
+Buses, Public Light Buses and Taxis Franchised buses carried 3.04 million passengers every day, accounting for 34 per cent of the total daily public transport volume in 2020.
+Five franchised bus companies, serving 648 routes, operate 6 042 buses, mostly air-conditioned double-deckers.

-There are also 4 350 public light buses, which have up to 19 seats, carrying about 1.77 million passengers daily.
-A total of 18 163 taxis transport a daily average of about 854 100 passengers.
-Ferries
+There are also 4 350 public light buses, with up to 19 seats, carrying about 1.29 million passengers daily.
+A total of 18 163 taxis transport a daily average of about 660 000 passengers.
+Ferries Ferries serve outlying islands, the inner harbour and some new towns.
+In 2020, about 85 910 passengers used ferry services daily.

-Ferries serve outlying islands, the inner harbour and some new towns.
-In 2019, about 122 200 passengers used ferry services daily.
-Road Network In 2019, Hong Kong's road network spanned about 2 127 km, including 1 357 road structures, 21 road tunnels (including three immersed-tube cross-harbour tunnels) and five major cable-supported bridges.
-There are 794 366 licensed vehicles, including 573 932 private cars.
-LIVING IN HONG KONG Pollution and Environmental Control The Government has been stepping up efforts against pollution since the late 1980s and has made good progress in providing safe and environmentally sound systems to handle waste and reduce street-level air pollution.
+Road Network In 2020, Hong Kong's road network spanned about 2 127 km, including 1 357 road structures, 21 road tunnels (including three immersed-tube cross-harbour tunnels) and five major cable-supported bridges.
+There are 802 698 licensed vehicles, including 573 003 private cars.
+Pollution and Environmental Control The Government has been stepping up anti-pollution efforts and has made good progress in providing safe and environmentally sound systems to handle waste and reduce street-level air pollution.
 Pollution Control